HatScripts/circle-flags/README.md

 ## Contributing

-To contribute, you need to have [svgo](https://github.com/svg/svgo) installed (version 2.3.1 or newer).
+To contribute, you need to have the latest version of [svgo](https://github.com/svg/svgo) installed.

 First, edit the relevant SVG files in the `flags/` directory.